TBD54566975/developer.tbd.website/blog/2023-04-25-ssi-service-playground.md

   upgraded" /> <link rel="apple-touch-icon"
   href="https://developer.tbd.website/img/tbd-fav-icon-main.png" /> </head>

-We are excited to announce the latest upgrade of TBD's SSI-Service, which is now available at ssi.benri.io.
+We are excited to announce the latest upgrade of the SSI-Service, which is now available [here](https://ssi.benri.io).
 This upgrade introduces a new playground feature that allows users to interact more dynamically with their credentials, keys, and Decentralized Identifiers (DIDs).